Trepan-Debuggers/python2-trepan/README.rst

 Source-code Syntax Colorization
 -------------------------------

-Starting with version 0.2.0 terminal source code is colorized via `pygments <http://pygments.org>`_ and we make use of terminal bold and emphasized text in debugger output and help text.
+Starting with release 0.2.0, terminal source code is colorized via `pygments <http://pygments.org>`_ and we make use of terminal bold and emphasized text in debugger output and help text.
 Of course, you can also turn this off.

 Debugger Command Arguments can be Variables and Expressions
 -----------------------------------------------------------